3-Day Coastal Winery & Vineyard Getaway

 Drive along the Outer Banks and then head west through the charming town of Manteo as you venture to Vineyards on the Scuppernong.
 The Scuppernong River region produces the native scuppernong muscadine grape, which is considered to be one of the healthiest grapes grown and makes for a delicious fruity wine.
 Take a vineyard tour or stop by its tasting room in downtown Columbia for a sample, snacks and shopping.

 Next, head into Oriental, known as the “Sailing Capital of North Carolina,” and check in at the Oriental Marina and Inn.
-Situated on the town harbor, the inn features 1-, 2- and 3-bedroom suites, all with water views.
+Situated on the town harbor, the inn features one-, two- and three-bedroom suites, all with water views.
 Walk next door to Toucan Grill and Fresh Bar and feast on a seafood dinner while watching the boats come and go.
 Afterward, enjoy live music on the patio or stroll along the harbor.

 Day 2: Central Coast